gabor-trainer/rust-2025-may-05/labs/Lab 01 - Hello, World Program with Cargo.md

 ## Scenario

-To begin working with Rust, it's necessary to verify the installation and understand the process of creating, compiling, and running a program.
-The standard "Hello, World!" example serves this purpose.
+To effectively begin working with Rust, it's crucial to verify your installation and understand the standard process for creating, compiling, and running a program.
+The classic "Hello, World!" example serves as an excellent starting point for this verification.

-Rust's toolchain, particularly `cargo`, facilitates project setup, compilation, and execution. `cargo` handles project creation, dependency management, building, and running, streamlining the development process.
+Rust's official toolchain, particularly `cargo`, significantly simplifies project setup, compilation, and execution. `cargo` handles tasks like project structure creation, dependency management, building executables, and running your code, providing a streamlined development experience.

 ## Prerequisites

 *   **Software:**
-    *   Rust toolchain (rustc, cargo) installed.
-The lab uses `edition = "2021"`.
-Ensure `rustc` version 1.56 or newer is installed.
+    *   Rust toolchain (`rustc`, `cargo`) installed.
+The lab uses `edition = "2024"`.
+The lab was tested with `rustc 1.86.0 (05f9846f8 2025-03-31)` and `cargo 1.86.0 (adf9b6ad1 2025-02-28)`.
+Ensure you have `rustc` version 1.56 or newer installed.
-    *   A text editor or IDE (e.g., VS Code, Sublime Text, Vim, Emacs).
+    *   A text editor or IDE (e.g., VS Code with `rust-analyzer`, Sublime Text, Vim, Emacs).
     *   Access to a terminal or command prompt.
 *   **Knowledge:** Basic command-line usage (navigating directories, running commands) and text file editing.
 No prior Rust experience is required.
 *   **Setup Verification:** Open your terminal or command prompt and run the following commands to confirm the Rust installation: